-We feel there are likely habits common to high-achievers, which, if duplicated, would help us elevate our own work.
+We feel there are likely habits common to high-achievers, which, if duplicated, would help us all elevate our own work.
 This is especially true of the choice of when to wake up each day.
 There seems to be special weight placed on this decision, a feeling perhaps born of the idea that how you start something determines how the rest of it will go.
-The time you get up each day seems to be a potentially impactful pivot point from which the quantity and quality of one’s ensuing work will flow.
+The time you get up each day seems to be a potentially impactful pivot point from which the quantity and quality of one’s ensuing work and decision0making will flow.

 It’s popularly thought that the best time to wake up is early in the morning.
 “The early bird gets the worm”; “Early to bed, and early to rise, makes a man healthy, wealthy, and wise.”
 Beyond even the idea that rising early has a practical benefit in aiding productivity, there’s a moral connotation to this habit as well; early risers are perceived as having more discipline, while their late-rising peers are often perceived as lazy.

 Is there truly a correlation between waking up early and success?

 The Morning Person as Success Story: Considering the Evidence